-- (3) Includes options to purchase 1,023,567 shares of our Class A common stock and restricted stock unit awards underlying 2,222,271 shares of our Class A common stock and performance restricted stock unit awards underlying 1,344,340 shares of our Class A common stock.
-The performance restricted stock unit awards represent shares eligible to be earned at maximum.
-The maximum number of shares that may be earned under these awards is 150% of the target number. - (4) Includes 2,127,804 shares that remain available for purchase under the 2010 Employee Stock Purchase Plan.
-The number of shares reserved for issuance under our 2010 Employee Stock Purchase Plan will increase automatically on the first day of January of each of 2011 through 2018 by the number of shares equal to 1% of the total outstanding shares of our Class A common stock as of the immediately preceding December 31st.
+- (3) Includes options to purchase 250,604 shares of our Class A common stock and RSU awards covering 1,554,130 shares of our Class A common stock and PRSU awards covering 1,054,838 shares of our Class A common stock.
+The PRSU awards represent shares eligible to be earned at maximum.
+The maximum number of shares that may be earned under these awards is 150% of the target number. - (4) Includes 2,541,328 shares that remain available for purchase under the 2010 Employee Stock Purchase Plan including shares subject to purchase during the current offering periods, which commenced on November 15, 2018 and December 14, 2018, respectively (the exact number of which will not be known until May 14, 2019, the purchase date of these offering periods).
+The number of shares reserved for issuance under our 2010 Employee Stock Purchase Plan will increase automatically on the first day of January of each of 2011 through 2019 by the number of shares equal to 1% of the total outstanding shares of our Class A common stock as of the immediately preceding December 31st.